luyadev/luya/docs/guide/app-module-layouts.md

 When using the render method inside a controller, the layout file of your application will be wrapped around the render output.
 This is the [Yii2 Layout](http://www.yiiframework.com/doc-2.0/guide-structure-views.html#layouts) function but in some cases you may would like to render another layout additionally inside the controller for all the actions.
 This is why we came up with `$this->renderLayout($viewFile)` which is a method where the behavior is similar to the layout wrapping process of Yii.

 RenderLayouts is also a very common used behavior in e-stores, e. g. assume you have a controller for the e-store and methods which display different stages - a basket, confirmation page, etc. - so maybe you would like to display the total basket account on each page.
-This would be a perfect case for using `renderLayout` instead of repeating html each time.
+This would be a perfect case for using `renderLayout` instead of repeating HTML each time.

 ### Example